It’s Strategic Planning time… Again.

 but this time, instead of repeating the usual process, I urge you to think about the entire process a bit differently…

-I shared this with my CEO mastermind group to much agreement and interest.
+I shared this with my CEO networking group to much agreement and interest.

 1) What do you want to be known for?